k-box/k-search-client-php/readme.md

 ### Helpers and validators

-The `KlinkHelpers` class if full of useful methods for validation
+The `KlinkHelpers` class is full of useful methods for validation

 The `KlinkDocumentUtils` class contains the **hash generation methods**